Saturday-morning cartoon

-"Saturday-morning cartoon" is a colloquial term for the original animated series and live-action programming that was typically scheduled on Saturday and Sunday mornings in the United States on the "Big Three" television networks.
-The genre was a tradition from broadly the mid-1960s to mid-2010s.
-Over time, its popularity declined, due to changing cultural norms, increased competition from formats available at all times, and heavier media regulations.
+"Saturday-morning cartoon" is a colloquial term for original animated series and live-action programming typically scheduled on Saturday and Sunday mornings in the United States on the "Big Three" television networks.
+The genre was a tradition broadly ranging from 1963 until 2016, with its popularity declining over time due to changing cultural norms, increased competition from formats available at all times, and heavier media regulations.
 In the last years of the genre's existence, Saturday-morning and Sunday-morning cartoons were primarily created and aired on major networks to meet "educational and informational" (E/I) requirements.
 Minor television networks, in addition to the non-commercial PBS in some markets, continued to air animated programming on Saturday and Sunday while partially meeting those mandates.

-In the United States, the generally accepted times for these and other children's programs to air on Saturday mornings were from 8:00 a.m. to approximately 1:00 p.m.
+In the United States, the generally accepted times for these and other children's programs to air on Saturday mornings were from 8:00 a.m. to approximately 1:00 p.m. or 2:00 p.m.
 Eastern Time Zone.
-Until the late 1970s, American networks also had a schedule of children's programming on Sunday mornings, though most programs at this time were repeats of Saturday-morning shows that were already out of production.
-In some markets, some shows were pre-empted in favour of syndicated or other types of local programming.
+Until the late 1970s, American networks also had a schedule of children's programming on Sunday mornings, though most programs at this time were rebroadcasts of Saturday-morning shows that were already out of production.
+In some markets, some shows were pre-empted in favor of syndicated or other types of local programming.

 History

+1950s–60s: Early years

-After the Paramount Decree broke up block booking practices, in the 1950s, animation production shifted from theatrical shorts to television animation.
-Jason Mittel analyzes the argues that by the end of the 1960s, this shift to television also unintentionally shifted popular understandings of animation.
+After the Paramount Decree broke up block booking practices, in the 1950s, animation production began shifting from theatrical shorts to television animation.
+Jason Mittel argues that by the end of the 1960s, this shift to television also unintentionally shifted popular understandings of animation.
 With the rise of the Saturday morning cartoon block, Mittel observes that animation transformed from "a mass-market genre with so-called 'kidult' appeal and became marginalized into the kid-only Saturday morning periphery."

-Beginning in the mid-1960s, the Saturday-morning time slot would feature a great deal of series appropriate for children, although most of these were reruns of animated series originally broadcast in prime time and adventure series made in the 1950s, as well as telecasts of older cartoons made for movie theaters.
-Later in the decade, the slot would be dominated by superhero and action cartoon series, influenced by the success of Space Ghost.
-These were heavily criticized by parents for their violence.
+Until 1963, the Saturday morning programming block across all three major networks consisted primarily of telecasts of older cartoons made for movie theaters, reruns of animated series originally broadcast in prime time or reruns of younger skewing live-action television series such as My Friend Flicka or Sky King.